 medals awarded each month, but for Cup points, we simply skip over a non-member to the next

-member.
 With a minimum of three competitors per category, points are awarded as follows:

 Number of Competitors